MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex2_Playbook.md

 17. We are now going to grant permissions to the Playbook Logic App to enable retrieval of information about incidents.
 In the Search bar of the Azure portal, type *Log Analytics*, then select **Log Analytics workspaces**.

-18. Select the workspace you created for Sentinel..
+18. Select the workspace you created for Sentinel.

 19. Select the **Access control (IAM)** on the left menu, then select the **Role assignments** tab.